kestra-io/docs/content/blogs/2023-09-28-release-0-12-subflow-logs-docker-builds-aws-lambda.md

         eventBusName: default
         detailType: my-custom-app
         detail:
-          message: this could be any event - a user sign-in event or a payment
+          message: this could be any event
 ```

 The [following Blueprint](https://demo.kestra.io/ui/blueprints/community/135) demonstrates additional ways of sending custom events to the AWS event bus using the `PutEvents` task.